top of page

 I’m in my twenties, so trust me I know what I’m talking about.
 Our dear Epcot is not to blame.
 Epcot has trouble knowing what it is because it was never built as Walt Disney intended it to be.

 Unfortunately, this idea fell by the wayside when Walt passed away in 1966.
 In order to become more marketable for tourists, but still pay tribute to Walt, Epcot would become a theme park representing a permanent World’s Fair.
-This resulted in the two current sides of the park: World Showcase and Future World.
+This resulted in the former two sides of the park: World Showcase and Future World.
 This is the Epcot that many of us grew up visiting, and it will always hold a special place in my heart.

-But this version is also not quite right.
-A World’s Fair occurs every five years.
-Even though the theme is a “permanent” World’s Fair, it stands to reason that whatever was built would grow more outdated as the years passed.
 In order to mimic this cultural event, the park would have to be updated just as often.
 Sure, new pavilions were designed, but they were also abandoned due to a variety of cultural/financial reasons.
 It wasn’t until the D23 Expo in 2019 that major plans to reimagine Epcot were revealed.

 Are you a Disney adult with theme park withdrawal?